ucdavis-bioinformatics-training/2019-single-cell-RNA-sequencing-Workshop-UCD_UCSF/scrnaseq_analysis/scRNA_Workshop-PART7.md

 Here we will perform alignment as if we do not have any labels (case 3), but we will use the labels after alignment to check its accuracy.
 The following R markdown illustrates how to do integration with Seurat, and aligns two datasets pretty successfully.

+Let's take a quick peek to see what cell types are annotated in each study.

 ```r
 library(Seurat)